RubyBe/vacation/README.md

 ## License

+Copyright (c) 2016 by Sid Benavente

-This project is not licensed
+This software is licensed under the MIT license.

 ## Acknowledgments